Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 5. Brake Fluid Problems (Hydraulic Disc Brakes)

 Hydraulic brakes use brake fluid for the transfer of pressure to generate the controlling mechanism required for braking.
 Air can easily infuse in the fluid if you are using worn-out brake pads.
-Air can also make its way inside the fluid if you have a problem with your calipers or your piston.
+Air makes its way inside the fluid if you have a problem with your calipers or your piston.
 When this happens, the air bubbles can cause a leak which will affect your braking performance.

 7. Brake Pad Alignment